MarJC5/CPP_Module/doc/02_class_and_instance.md

 #endif
 ```

 A **constructor** is a special type of member function of a class which initializes objects of a class.
 In C++, Constructor is automatically called when object(instance of class) is created.
-It is special member function of the class because it does not have any return type.
+It is special member function of the __class because it does not have any return type__.

 **Destructor** is an instance member function which is invoked automatically whenever an object is going to be destroyed.
 Meaning, a destructor is the last function that is going to be called before an object is destroyed.